oshi/oshi/README.md

 Where are we?
 -------------
 Oshi is a young project.
-We'd like *you* to contribute ports and help imiplement more methods.
+We'd like *you* to contribute ports, and help implement more methods, and suggest new features.
 Read the [project intro](http://code.dblock.org/introducing-oshi-operating-system-and-hardware-information-java).

 Current supported platforms
 ---------------------------